Murder of Dwayne Jones: Murder

-On the evening of 21 July 2013 – when Jones was 16 – he dressed in female clothing and attended a dance party called Henessey Sundays, held at a bar in the Irwin area with Keke and Khloe.
-They arrived by taxi at around 2 am.
-Jones passed as a girl at the party, and several males danced with him.
-Although he initially kept his biological sex a secret from others at the party, fearing homophobic persecution, he revealed his identity to a girl with whom he had previously been to church.
-The girl informed her male friends, who accosted him outside the venue, demanding to know, "Are you a woman or a man?"
+On the evening of 21 July 2013 – when Jones was 16 – she dressed in female clothing and attended a dance party called Henessey Sundays, held at a bar in the Irwin area with Keke and Khloe.
+She arrived by taxi at around 2 am.
+Jones passed as a girl at the party, and several males danced with her.
+Although she initially kept his biological sex a secret from others at the party, fearing homophobic persecution, she revealed her identity to a girl with whom she had previously been to church.
+The girl informed her male friends, who accosted her outside the venue, demanding to know, "Are you a woman or a man?"
 One of the men used a lantern to examine Jones' feet, claiming that they were too large to be those of a woman.
-Discovering his sex, they started calling him "batty boy" and other homophobic epithets.
-Khloe tried to get him away to avoid confrontation, whispering in his ear, "Walk with me, walk with me", but Jones refused, instead insisting to those assembled that he was female.
+Discovering her sex, they started calling jer "batty boy" and other homophobic epithets.
+Khloe tried to get her away to avoid confrontation, whispering in her ear, "Walk with me, walk with me", but Jones refused, instead insisting to those assembled that she was female.

-When someone pulled on Jones' bra strap, he ran away, and the crowd pursued and attacked him further down the road.
-He was beaten, stabbed, shot and run over by a car.
-He slipped in and out of consciousness for two hours before another attack finally killed him.
-There were no reports of anyone trying to help him during the altercation.
+When someone pulled on Jones' bra strap, she ran away, and the crowd pursued and attacked her further down the road.
+She was beaten, stabbed, shot and run over by a car.
+She slipped in and out of consciousness for two hours before another attack finally killed her.
+There were no reports of anyone trying to help her during the altercation.
 Khloe was also attacked and almost raped, but escaped by hiding first in a church and then in neighbouring woods.
 Khloe commented, "When I saw Dwayne's body, I started shaking and crying.
 It was horrible."
 Police arrived at the scene at 5 am to find the body dumped in bushes along Orange Main Road.
 They launched an investigation into the homicide, inviting friends and family of the victim to contact them.
-Jones' family declined to claim the body, and his father refused to talk to the press about the incident.
+Jones' family declined to claim the body, and her father refused to talk to the press about the incident.

 On 14 August, Deputy Superintendent of Police Steve Brown announced that fourteen statements had been collected and that the investigation was progressing.
 In October 2013, a group of men set fire to the place in which Jones had lived as a squatter, forcing its four occupants to flee, in what was also believed to be an anti-LGBT hate crime.
 Everald Morgan, an officer at the St James Public Health Department, requested that police provide protection for the four youths made homeless by the arson attack, but they declined to do so.
 Meanwhile, a charity named Dwayne's House was set up in Jones' memory to aid homeless LGBT youth in Jamaica.
 As of May 2014, however, no one had been arrested or charged, and in August 2015 the crime was still considered unsolved.